-Our business clients now include FTSE 100 companies and major businesses in the sectors of energy, technology, manufacturing, finance, consultancy, media and entertainment.
+Our business clients now include major businesses in the sectors of energy, technology, finance, consultancy, media and entertainment.
 We also represent small- and medium-sized enterprises on a full range of temporary and permanent visa issues.

 We also assist families who desire to move to the United States either through family-sponsored immigration (both same- and opposite-sex marriages) or through use of a family business as a sponsor.